CodeYourFuture/syllabus/docs/finalproject/week-1/lesson.md

    - Once you're familiar with the tool one person should make a copy of [this Miro board](https://miro.com/app/board/o9J_knoA0Ag=/) for your team to work on.

-   - OK, now we're setup with let's get to know each other a little using **Exercise 1: Icebreaker** on your team's copy of the Miro board.
+   - OK, now we're set up let's get to know each other a little using **Exercise 1: Icebreaker** on your team's copy of the Miro board.

 ### 2. Give your team a name!